 HA Great Debate for A Level students

-HA Yorkshire History Forum The next forum event will take place at Leeds Trinity University on Wednesday 13th November 2019.
-More details to follow early in the new term.
+HA Yorkshire History Forum The next forum event will take place at Leeds Trinity University on Wednesday 4th November 2020.
+Details on the meetings page.

 A member of the Mansfield College Access team can visit your school or college at any time throughout the year to give presentations and run workshops with your students and any interested staff.
 They are link College for City of York for Oxford University.